 What Does The Term “Millwork” Mean?

 Have you ever heard someone use the term “millwork” when talking about a home?
-Max T. Value here and I’m going to give you a quick lesson on what millwork is all about!
+Max T. Value here and I’m going to give you a quick lesson on what is the definition of millwork!
 It is a building material made at a factory or mill.
-Interior trim, doors, shelving, blinds, stairs, and mantels are considered millwork.
+Interior trim, doors, shelving, stair treads, and mantels are considered millwork.
 Moulding and flooring are usually produced in mills as well.

 Builders Surplus often states we sell moulding and millwork because it’s easier than naming all the interior products that we offer.
 Millwork refers to the interiors of the home and our associates are here to help you find exactly what you need to update or finish your home improvement.